-Because of its relative shortness, the fourth finger is not really optimal for use in the thumbposition.
+Because of its relative shortness, the fourth finger is not really optimal for use in thumbposition on the cello.
 This means that, when our thumb is up on the fingerboard, we will normally only use the little finger when absolutely necessary, as an “emergency” extra finger to get us out of a (very) tricky fingering situation.
 Just like for the thumb, the fourth finger is not ideally suited to doing vibrato in the thumb position, so most cellists tend to avoid it for long expressive notes.
 But in spite of its ergonomic handicap, our little pinkie can actually (if we train it a little) become quite useful – sometimes even a real lifesaver – in thumbposition.

 The fourth finger is especially useful on the higher string of any pair that we might be playing on.
 Because of its shortness, when we use it on the lower string its placement there automatically turns the hand square to the fingerboard which can make life difficult for any fingers that we may want to be using on the higher string.
 We may need to remove the first finger from the string in order to be able to play with the fourth finger even when it is being used on the same string as in the following sequences:

 Daniel Shafran was an expert in using the fourth finger in the higher fingerboard regions.
 His playing – as can be seen in multiple YouTube videos – shows us the almost unimaginable expressive and technical possibilities of the fourth finger, in both the Intermediate Region and in thumbposition.